yeatmanlab/roar-legal-documents/studentConsent.md

 For general information regarding questions or concerns about your rights as a research participant, please call 1-866-680-2906 to reach the Administrative Panel on Human Subjects in Medical Research, Stanford University.

-[ ]  I agree to participate in this research.
+[X]  I agree to participate in this research.
 Participation in this research is voluntary, and I can stop at any time without penalty.
-I feel that I understand what I am getting into, and I know I am free to leave the experiment at any time by simply closing the web browser.
+I feel that I understand what I am getting into, and I know I am free to discontinue the experiment with no consequence to myself.

+**If you agree to participate, please press continue.**